JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Updated costing calculation engine to use custom pricing when provided, falling back to default destination-based pricing ✓ Added comprehensive form fields for manual price inputs with clear labeling and placeholders ✓ Updated database schema with new custom pricing fields and performed database migration
+✓ Updated costing calculation engine to use custom pricing when provided, falling back to default destination-based pricing ✓ Added comprehensive form fields for manual price inputs with clear labeling and placeholders ✓ Updated database schema with new custom pricing fields and performed database migration ✓ Changed default pricing to zero - all costs start at €0 and require manual input for any charges ✓ Added service selection checkboxes next to each pricing field for cleaner interface ✓ Implemented conditional display logic so only selected services appear in quotes and pricing calculations

 ## System Architecture